Helliconia: Magic

-The Original Beholder
+The Original Boulder/Beholder

 Just as Earth in the novels is sustained by Gaia, the Earth-mother force, Helliconia is tended by a similar yet separate entity referred to as the "Original Beholder" (or in Helliconia Spring the "Original Boulder").
 A striking difference between Earth-humans and Helliconian humans (and phagors) is the latter's ability to communicate with the spirits of the dead as their life force is slowly returned to the Original Beholder.
-Both humans and phagors can enter a sort of shamanistic trance allowing this direct communication, a state which the humans call pauk and the phagors call tether.
-Recently deceased human spirits are called "gossies"; those of more ancient demise are "fessups".
+Both humans and phagors can enter a sort of shamanistic trance allowing this direct communication, a state which the humans call pauk (also "father-communing" or "paterplacation"), and the phagors call tether.
+Recently deceased human spirits are called "gossies"; those of more ancient demise are "fessups."

 A plot point in the trilogy (first described in Helliconia Spring, and explained in detail in Helliconia Winter) is the changing character of the pauk experience for the Helliconian humans.
 The spirits of the dead are described as extremely emotional, and constantly bitter and angry toward the visiting spirits of the living.
-After humans on Earth become interested in Helliconian civilization, a planet-wide effort is made on Earth to psychically transmit empathic energy from Gaia to the Original Beholder, in order to lend support to the humans on Helliconia.
+After humans on Earth become interested in Helliconian civilization, a planet-wide effort is made on Earth to transmit psychically an amount of empathic energy from Gaia to the Original Beholder, in order to lend support to the humans on Helliconia.
 This effort has a positive effect on the spirits of the dead Helliconians, making them happier and more nurturing toward the living.
+By the time of Summer, the dead souls express nothing but sweetness and solace for the living, longing for (and anticipating) an inevitable increase in the number of dead souls.

+Often in churches (at least at the time of Summer), the Original Beholder is represented in murals and sculptures as a benevolent female figure, a maternal force watching over the world.

+Land-Octaves

+Land-Octaves are described as invisible paths of the planet, similar to veins in a body.
+Stone pillars set around the planet mark the known locations of local land-octaves.
+Humans believe that the powers of land-octaves vary by season, and can even control the sex of babies born along them.
+Scholars on Helliconia note that land-octaves appear to follow geological strata and mineral deposits, thus influencing health.
+Supposedly, humans on Helliconia are happiest and most fulfilled when they conform to whichever land-octave they were born on, and it is considered proper practice to bury the dead along their correct land-octaves.

+Air-Octaves

+Air-Octaves are described as invisible paths of the planet, similar to ribbons set afloat in the wind.
+Ancipitals are known to refer to air-octaves as either "favourable" or "unfavourable," obeying and following "favourable" ones and refusing to venture near or take action involving "unfavourable" ones.
+Even Madis seem sensitive to the presence of air-octaves.
+Ancipitals believe that air-octaves make a sort of song, and while in tether, they can be "seen" as strings running through the cosmos and along which celestial bodies travel.